Moth-Balls/omni60_project/README.md

 To improve the performance of this package, the following optimizations are being considered:

-*   **GPU Acceleration:** Utilize GPU acceleration for OpenCV image processing tasks using libraries like CUDA, OpenCL, or Vulkan.
+*   **GPU Acceleration:** Utilize GPU acceleration for OpenCV image processing tasks using libraries like OpenCL or Vulkan.
 *   **Algorithm Optimization:** More efficient algorithms for color detection and contour finding.
 *   **Segmented Point Cloud Search:** Divide the point cloud into smaller, spatially distinct segments to enable parallel processing of each segment.